-A: NO!
-Do your pet a favor, and leave them at home.
-While people love Burning Man, dogs have a really bad time.
+A: Absolutely, most definitely, not.
+Leave all pets at home or with a trusted caregiver.
 Pets are prone to responding adversely to loud noises, huge sound systems, explosions, fireworks and crazy costumed people.
-Many animals have been lost each year and problem dogs have caused disputes between camps.
-Nearby ranch owners will also shoot stray animals.
-As of 2003 Burning Man is a NO DOGS event.
+The extreme temperatures and harsh conditions of the Black Rock Desert are not suitable for pets.
+As of 2003 Black Rock City is a NO DOGS event.
 This is for both the well-being and safety of all participants and their four legged friends.
 Please read our section on dogs and other pets.
 Send any questions to email@example.com.

 - Q. What's the best way to get around?

 A. Black Rock City is a pedestrian-friendly city that is easy to navigate with a bicycle or on foot.
 We encourage you to decorate your transportation.
 You may not drive your car at the event.
 This is a serious safety issue – moving cars create large clouds of dust, reducing visibility dramatically.
 Please recognize the importance of this rule.
-The sole exception to the no-driving rule is art cars/mutant vehicles, which must receive a permit from the Black Rock City DMV (Department of Mutant Vehicles).
-For more information, contact firstname.lastname@example.org, or read through the Vehicles at Burning Man section of this web site.
+The sole exceptions for this are Mutant Vehicles and vehicles for people with disabilities.
+If you would like to bring your Mutant Vehicle art car to Black Rock City, see the Mutant Vehicle Licensing and Criteria.
+You will need to apply and then register with the Black Rock City DMV (Department of Mutant Vehicles) firstname.lastname@example.org.
+If you have a disability and need a vehicle to get around Black Rock City, see the Vehicles for People with Disabilities page.
+For more information read through the Vehicles at Burning Man section of this web site.

 - Q: How will I find my friends once I arrive?

 A: Ideally, pick a meeting point and time in advance.
 However, there are several onsite resources for locating friends: